jundalisay/sp/content/en/research/indian/gospel/chapter-16c.md

 Sri Ramakrishna returned from the Kāli temple and sat on the southeast verandah of his room.
 He ate some refreshments which had been offered at the temple, and the devotees also received a share.
-Rākhāl sat by the Master and read about Lord Erskine from Self-Help by Smiles.
+Rakhal sat by the Master and read about Lord Erskine from Self-Help by Smiles.
 MASTER (to M.): "What does the book say?"
 M: "It says that Lord Erskine performed his duty without desiring any result for himself.
 Disinterested duty."